BGC Dissertations, Theses + Qualifying Papers

 Zucker, Emily.
 Fabricating Selves: Women and Cloth Art Dolls.
 2007.

-* Asterisks indicate winners of the Clive Wainwright Thesis Award.
+* Asterisks indicate winners of the Clive Wainwright Thesis Award and the Mr. & Mrs. Raymond J. Horowitz Foundation for the Arts Award.
 Clive Wainwright was a distinguished furniture and design historian, who spent more than thirty years at the Victoria and Albert Museum.
-His death in 1999 was a great loss to the entire design history community.
 The Wainwright Award was established by the director of the Bard Graduate Center to honor his memory.
+The Mr. & Mrs. Raymond J. Horowitz Foundation for the Arts Award, inaugurated in 2014, honors an outstanding qualifying paper on an American subject.

 Back to top